 Like all great cities, Zurich was colorful.
 And amongst its dreary skies, and well-driven roads, the town surprised me with a different color, everywhere.
 I just had to look.

-Walk uphill to Lindenholf park, the most ancient part of the city, where Zurich’s first few buildings (as we know them today) were constructed — back in 19th century.
+Walk uphill to Lindenhof park, the most ancient part of the city, where Zurich’s first few buildings (as we know them today) were constructed — back in the 19th century.
 Just stroll through its streets in a romantically beguiling fashion, or take the Zurich City Walk Tour (for CHF 25), for an in-depth experience.

 See the Chagall Windows